cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

--   **setCfg**: Sets the allowUserFilters callback to your app to allow user filters based on specific conditions.
+-   **setCfg**: When User Filters are enabled with the main flag, it is possible to use the allowUserFilters callback to your app to disable it based on specific conditions.
+Ex: Kiosk mode devices usually don't have filters enabled, while all others do.

 ## Bulk Operations